 Aids in Digestion

 Amla is very high in fiber, like most fruits.
 Fiber adds bulk to the stool and helps move food through the bowels and keeps bowel movements regular.
 This reduces the chances of constipation.
 Soluble fiber (found in many fruits) can also bulk up loose stools and reduce diarrhea.
-Amla also stimulates the secretion of gastric and digestive juices, so food is digested efficiently, nutrients are absorbed in an optimal way, and you feel lighter and healthier.
+Amla also stimulates the secretion of gastric and digestive juices, so food is digested efficiently, nutrients are absorbed optimally, and you feel lighter and healthier.
 A 2014 study published in the American Journal of Food Technology found that the amla and amla powder retained water.
 This property helps reduce constipation and can help protect you from various disorders.

 It also provides from the various gastric syndromes and hyperchlorhydria (burning sensation in the abdomen).
 As a laxative, it helps flush out toxins or harmful substances that cause discomfort or illness, so the process can begin.
 It then cools the burning sensation and reduces the discomfort often felt during diarrhea.